The School of Storytelling, Emerson College

 Ashley's unique methods of teaching voice and the skills of the storyteller have received international acclaim.
 He runs workshops, tours with his one-man-shows including A Christmas Carol, The Amazing Adventures of the Hodja Nasrud’din, and Tistou of the Green Thumbs amongst others and is a speaker of sacred poetry.
 He has been touring recently with his wife Flora, focusing on T.S.
 Eliot's Four Quartets and is back from a period of refreshment with a host of workshops and new ideas.

-Roi Gal-Or (founder) teaches the use of storytelling in service of the environment education, healing, peace and reconciliation.
-He works with the power of stories and the imagination to inspire connection and social transformation, foster vision, possibility and personal development.
+Roi Gal-Or (co-founder) teaches the use of storytelling in service of the environment education, healing, peace and reconciliation.
+He works with the power of stories and the imagination to inspire connection and social transformation, foster vision, possibility and relational development.
 Weaving together storytelling, social games and biographical work he works and performs worldwide.

 Karmit Evenzur, Karmit’s work history spans diverse experiences, interests and competences from the healing arts, and the arts & crafts world.
 Her unique skill-set provides a deep perspective for transformational work, and in working with soul searching questions.
 Her studies encompass human ecology and earth healing modalities as well as energy healing systems and shamanic practices.
 Her work is deeply informed and nurtured by a European shamanic tradition.